khulysojohn/management-system/server/README.md

-# Management-System
+# Getting Started with Express.js and MySQL Server

-This code is a basic server-side application built using Express.js and MySQL.
-It provides an API for creating and retrieving information from a [MySQL-database].
-The application allows you to store and retrieve information about individuals, including their name, surname, email, age, grade, gender, and contact details.
+This project is a basic server-side application built using Express.js and MySQL.
+It provides an API for creating and retrieving information from a MySQL database.

 ## Prerequisites
 Before running this code, make sure you have the following installed on your system:

-[Node.js]
+Node.js
-[MySQL]
+MySQL

 Installation
 To run this application, follow these steps: